tc39/proposal-ses/README.md

 about the evolution of the object reference graph over time.
 ECMAScript is a language with these properties.

-With two additional restrictions,
+With two additional restrictions, we have an object-capability (ocap) language.
-  * that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and
+  * The only way for an object to cause any effect on the world outside itself is by using references it already holds.
-  * that no object has default or implicit access to any other objects (for example, via language provided global variables) that are not already transitively immutable and powerless,
+  * No object has default or implicit access to any other objects (for example, via language provided global variables) that are not already transitively immutable and powerless.

-we have an object-capability (ocap) language.
 In an ocap language, object references are the sole representation of permission.

 (An object is _transitively immutable_ if no mutable state is reachable in the object graph starting at that object.
 An object is